Astrill’s marketing team does a great job of advertising it as one of the best VPNs out there — but are they telling the truth about how good it is?

 - Bandwidth – how much information you can send or receive on the network

-- Packet loss – the amount of data getting lost during the transfer
+- Packet loss – determines how much information you’re getting from in the transfer

 - Latency/ping – the time it takes for data to be transmitted to your device